awsdocs/aws-glue-developer-guide/doc_source/populate-add-connection.md

 The subnet in the VPC that contains your data store\.

 **Security groups**
 The security groups that are associated with your data store\.
 AWS Glue associates these security groups with the elastic network interface that is attached to your VPC subnet\.
+To allow AWS Glue components to communicate and also prevent access from other networks, at least one chosen security group must specify a self\-referencing inbound rule for all TCP ports\.

 For information about managing a VPC with Amazon Redshift, see [Managing Clusters in an Amazon Virtual Private Cloud \(VPC\)](http://docs.aws.amazon.com/redshift/latest/mgmt/managing-clusters-vpc.html)\.